Catholic Legal Immigration Network, Inc. (clinic)

 Our Story

 To effectively meet the needs of immigrants and build their agency through the process, CLINIC implements a variety of key initiatives.
-These range from providing Know Your Rights and pro se support for immigrants to training non-lawyers, particularly former immigrants, as Accredited Representatives and thereby, providing tools for empowerment to immigrant communities.
+These range from providing Know Your Rights and pro se support, to training non-lawyers, particularly immigrants, as accredited representatives and thereby, providing tools for empowerment to immigrant communities.
 CLINIC also hosts online forums (two Facebook groups) where immigrants and staff connect with and learn from each other on how to navigate the immigration process and provide emotional solidarity and support.
 As part of its efforts to further immigrants’ rights to due process, CLINIC is involved with the Dilley Pro Bono Project (formerly the CARA Family Detention Pro Bono Project).
 To reform the current immigration law, CLINIC also engages in advocacy and litigation, promoting media coverage of the struggles immigrants face navigating the current system.